Konga (film): Production

-Following the success of Herman Cohen's previous British made film Horrors of the Black Museum that also featured Michael Gough, Nat Cohen (who was no relation to Herman) of Anglo-Amalgamated asked Cohen for another exploitation film.
+Following the success of Herman Cohen's previous British made film Horrors of the Black Museum (1959) that also featured Michael Gough, Nat Cohen (no relation to Herman) of Anglo-Amalgamated asked Cohen for another exploitation film.

-As Cohen had long admired King Kong, he thought of a giant ape film shot in colour.
+As Cohen had long admired King Kong (1933), he thought of a giant ape film shot in colour.
 Due to Cohen's success with his I Was a Teenage Werewolf (1957), AIP used "I Was a Teenage Gorilla" as the working title.
 Cohen paid RKO Pictures $25,000 for the rights to the name of Kong for exploitation purposes.
 Cohen recalled that the special effects for the film, that was one of the first giant monster movies shot in colour (Eastmancolor), took 18 months to complete.

+It was shot at Merton Park Studios and in Croydon.
 The climactic scene in London streets was possible when the producer convinced the police that the scenes could be effectively staged late at night on essentially empty streets.
+The resultant mayhem was especially alarming for residents, who were awakened by sounds of gunfire.
 A combination of miniature sets, an actor in a gorilla suit, and use of studio mattes also made the technical aspects of the production look better than its meagre budget would otherwise have allowed.

-An unknown (and uncredited) actor named Paul Stockman was the man inside the ape suit.
-In an interview, he revealed "How I came to get the part of Konga: my agent told me there was an American producer looking for a six-foot actor.
-Would I go to Mac’s Rehearsal Rooms, Leicester Square, London?
-So I toddled along; I walked into the room and there’s 20 six-foot tall blokes!
-I thought, "Oh, dear, it’s a lineup!"
+Paul Stockman (uncredited) was the actor inside the ape suit.
+In an interview, he revealed: "How I came to get the part of Konga: my agent told me there was an American producer looking for a six-foot actor.
+Would I go to Mac's Rehearsal Rooms, Leicester Square, London?
+So I toddled along; I walked into the room and there's 20 six-foot tall blokes!
+I thought, "Oh, dear, it's a lineup!"
 Anyway, the producer Herman Cohen came in carrying a big cardboard box.
-He said, "The actor I need must be exactly six foot, so if you’re six foot, one or five foot, eleven, thank you for coming but you won’t do."
+He said, "The actor I need must be exactly six foot, so if you're six foot, one or five foot, eleven, thank you for coming but you won't do".
 So everybody left except three, two other guys and myself.
 The producer then opened a cardboard box and took out the gorilla headpiece.
-He said, "Now I’d like all three of you to try this on because the guy who gets the part will have to wear this six to eight hours a day, so see how you feel with it."
+He said, "Now I'd like all three of you to try this on because the guy who gets the part will have to wear this six to eight hours a day, so see how you feel with it".
 So, we each put the gorilla head on.
-The other two had blue eyes and I’ve got brown eyes.
+The other two had blue eyes and I've got brown eyes.
 And we all knew a gorilla has brown eyes.
 So that was how I got the part!"

-Reception
+Release

+The film was distributed in the United States by American International Pictures (AIP) as a double feature with Master of the World (1961).
+Anglo Amalgamated and AIP each provided half the funding for the US$500,000 film, with each studio receiving distribution rights in their respective hemispheres.